adegani/libsonofy/README.md

 # libsonofy
-A collection of text sonification facilities
+A collection of text sonification facilities in C